But these pesky hell raisers can make their way into any home anywhere without invitation.

 Cockroaches are common in Dallas, Austin, Houston, and other cities of Texas; hence for the health and safety of you and your family, you must be familiar with their types.

 Are Cockroaches Common in Texas?

-Barely anyone would like to get close or know more about these critters but it is imperative to know about them as Texas alone has more than thirty species of roaches.
+Hardly anyone would like to get close or know more about these critters but it is imperative to know about them since Texas alone has more than thirty species of roaches.

 Different Types of Roaches in Texas